rapid7/insightconnect-plugins/tr/help.md

 # Key Features

-* Replace characters
+* Replace characters in a string
-* Delete characters
+* Delete characters in a string

 # Requirements